modelop/modelop.github.io/Product Manuals/Stream Descriptors/index.md

 * "SkipBlankLines": true
 * "QuoteCharacter": (anything other than double quote)
 * "Delimiter": (anything other than comma)

+The following settings are designed for CSV files exported from Excel:
+* "NullValues": ["\N"]
+* "ParseFormulas": true
+* "StripWhitespace": "all"

 ### <a name="default-envelope">Default envelope